 A. Better Than Roasted is our sprouted brand, and includes raw sprouted nuts, seeds and butters.
 The nuts and seeds have been soaked to remove the phytic acid coating that inhibits enzymatic activity and absorption of minerals and other nutrients by the body.
 The raw nuts and seeds are then dehydrated at low temperatures to so as not to damage vital phytonutrients.
 Love Raw Foods nuts, seeds and butters are raw foods that have never been exposed to high heat.
 They are not soaked and dehydrated or processed in any way.

-Q. What is the difference between the Non-Pareil (California) Almonds and the Italian Almonds?
+Q. What is the difference between the Non-Pareil (California) Almonds and the European Almonds?

 The California Almonds have been through a steam treatment as required by California law.
 They are still considered raw.

-The Italian Almonds have not been steam treated, they come from Italy, and have slightly stronger almond flavor.
+The European Almonds have not been steam treated, they come from Spain or Italy, and have slightly stronger almond flavor.

 Q. What is "wildcrafted" carob powder?

 A. "Wildcrafted" carob powder is produced from carob that is growing in the wild and then harvested; it is not certified "organic".
 "Organic" carob has been farmed on a farm that has been certified "organic" and has been grown, harvested and stored in accordance with the requirements of organic certification.

 Although neither carob powder that Blue Mountain offers is roasted in the conventional sense, both LRF Wildcrafted Carob Powder and LRF Organic Carob Powder are exposed to heat for just a few minutes.
 Carob powder is exposed to heat in order to kill harmful bacteria that may be present in the powder.
 Our suppliers have informed us that it is impossible to purchase completely raw carob powder because companies that process the powder do not want to risk their customers' health by selling a product that may contain harmful bacteria.

 Q. Is your sunflower lecithin organic?